 During the 2014 Governors Race, the UAV Legislative Committee sponsored a debate at the Burton Barr Library Auditorium in Phoenix with over 200 people in attendance.

-In August 2015, the UAV, the Republic of China (Taiwan) Veterans Association of Phoenix, and the American Legion Judge Thomas Tang Post 50, co-hosted the World War Two VJ Day 2015 celebrating 70 years of peace.
+In August 2015, UAV co-hosted with the Republic of China (Taiwan) Veterans Association of Phoenix, and the American Legion Judge Thomas Tang Post 50, a WW-II VJ Day 2015 celebration 70 years of peace.
 We honored 53 living WW-II veterans for their service.
-The 53 included 11 Chinese-American veterans, two U. S. Marine Navajo Code Talkers, two Tuskegee Airmen, and 38 other U. S. military service men and women.
-In addition, the UAV co-hosted the U. S. Global Leadership Coalition’s “ Forum on Global Leadership: What’s at Stake for Arizona?“
+The 53 included 11 Chinese-American Veterans, two U. S. Marine Corps Navajo Code Talkers, two Tuskegee Airmen and 38 other U. S. Military men and women.
+In addition, the UAV co-hosted the U. S. Global Leadership Coalition’s “ Forum on Global Leadership: What’s at Stake for Arizona”.

 In 2016, we established our Scholarship program to provide assistance to veterans enrolled in an on – campus program leading toward a Bachelors or Masters Degree.
 In 2020, we extended the program to include separate scholarship programs for Native Americans and for 100% Disabled Veterans and their immediate family members, and for families of Veterans killed in action or by an act of terror.